alvachien/datastructure/README.md

 # CONTENT
 The project was created using angular-cli, which can be started directly as HTTP server and show the examples as the testing purpose.

-Folder model (src\app\model) contains the files, and it has been exported via index.ts directly.
+Folder lib (src\lib) contains two sub folders, and it has been exported via index.ts directly.

+Folder app (src\app) contains an example application which used to demonstrate the demos, it is a web app using Angular Material.

 ## LIST
 Interface **IList** defines the generic operations supported by List.